fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
 <summary>Dhu al-Kifl </summary>
 (debated, Ezekiel, Budda or other)

+### Dhu al-Kifl
 Dhu al-Kifl (Arabic: ذُو ٱلْكِفْل, ḏū ʾl-kīfl, literally "Possessor of the Kifl "; also spelled Dhu l-Kifl, Dhul-Kifl, Zu al-Kifl, or Zu l-Kifl) is an Islamic prophet.
-Although his identity is unknown, his identity has been theorised and identified as various Hebrew Bible prophets and other figures, most commonly Ezekiel and Gautama Buddha.[1][2][3][4]
-Dhu al-Kifl is believed to have been exalted by Allah to a high station in life and is chronicled in the Quran as a man of the "Company of the Good".[5]
+Although his identity is unknown, his identity has been theorised and identified as various Hebrew Bible prophets and other figures, most commonly Ezekiel and Gautama Buddha.
+Dhu al-Kifl is believed to have been exalted by Allah to a high station in life and is chronicled in the Quran as a man of the "Company of the Good".
 Although not much is known of Dhu al-Kifl from other historical sources, all the writings from classical commentators, such as Ibn Ishaq and Ibn Kathir, speak of Dhu al-Kifl as a prophetic, saintly man who remained faithful in daily prayer and worship.

 Dhu al-Kifl has been mentioned twice in the Quran, in the following verses:

 And (remember) Isma'il, Idris, and Dhu al-Kifl, all (men) of constancy and patience.
 We admitted them to Our mercy: for they were of the righteous ones.

-— Quran, Surah Al-Anbiya (21), Ayahs 85–86[13]
+— Quran, Surah Al-Anbiya (21), Ayahs 85–86
 And commemorate Isma'il, Elisha and Dhu al-Kifl: Each of them was of the Company of the Good.

-— Quran, Surah Sad (38), Ayah 48[14]
+— Quran, Surah Sad (38), Ayah 48
 In both cases, Dhu al-Kifl is mentioned in the context of a list of Qur'anic prophets, including many others not mentioned in the ayat quoted above.

 </details>

 <details>
 <summary>Uzair</summary>

+###Uzair
 Uzair (Arabic: عزير, ʿUzayr) is a figure who is mentioned in the Quran, Surah At-Tawba, verse 9:30, which states that he was revered by the Jews as "the son of God".
 Uzair is most often identified with the biblical Ezra.
 Modern historians have described the reference as "enigmatic", since such views have not been found in Jewish sources.
 Islamic scholars have interpreted the Quranic reference in different ways, with some explaining that it alluded to a specific group of Jews.

 According to Ibn Kathir, Uzair lived between the times of King Solomon and the time of Zachariah, father of John the Baptist.
 Some Quranic commentators viewed Uzayr as a learned scholar who sought to teach the people the forgotten laws of God.
 He is sometimes identified as the protagonist in the Quranic story of the man who slept for a hundred years (2:259).
 Some Islamic scholars held Uzayr to be one of the prophets.
 Although there is a hadith that reports that God expunged Uzayr from the list of prophets because he refused to believe in qadar (predestination), but this hadith is considered da'if (weak) and is rejected by most Islamic scholars.
 Ibn Hazm, al-Samaw'al and other scholars put forth the view that Uzair (or one of his disciples) falsified the Torah, and this claim became a common theme in Islamic polemics against the Bible.
 Many aspects of later Islamic narratives show similarity to Vision of Ezra, an apocryphal text which seems to have been partially known to Muslim readers.

 The Jews call Uzair a son of Allah, and the Christians call the Christ a son of Allah.
 That is a saying from their mouth; (in this) they but imitate what the unbelievers of old used to say.
 May Allah destroy them: how they are deluded away from the Truth!(Quran 9:30)

 In February 624, when the qibla (direction of prayer) changed from Jerusalem to Mecca.
-Sallam ibn Mishkam, a Jew who lived in Medina and his friends asked Muhammad: “How can we follow you when you have abandoned our qibla and you do not allege that Uzair (Ezra) is the son of God?”[10]: 269  This verse is situated in a context of theological disputes with the Jewish community of Medina.[4]
-The Quran emphasizes the absolute divinity of God and warns against associating any being with him (shirk).[4]
+Sallam ibn Mishkam, a Jew who lived in Medina and his friends asked Muhammad: “How can we follow you when you have abandoned our qibla and you do not allege that Uzair (Ezra) is the son of God?”: 269  This verse is situated in a context of theological disputes with the Jewish community of Medina.[4]
+The Quran emphasizes the absolute divinity of God and warns against associating any being with him (shirk).
 It further condemns Jewish and Christian leaders of the time for deceiving the masses into taking "their priests and their anchorites to be their lords in derogation of God".[4]
-In casting doubt on claims about the divine status of Uzayr and Christ, the Quran also instructs Muslims to reject such beliefs.[4]
+In casting doubt on claims about the divine status of Uzayr and Christ, the Quran also instructs Muslims to reject such beliefs.
 These arguments reflect the tensions between the new Muslim community and the more established Christian and Jewish communities of Arabia.

-In some Islamic texts, Ezra is identified as the person mentioned in Qur'an 2:259:[3]
+In some Islamic texts, Ezra is identified as the person mentioned in Qur'an 2:259

 Or (take) the similitude of one who passed by a hamlet, all in ruins to its roofs.
 He said: "Oh! how shall God bring it (ever) to life, after (this) its death?" but God caused him to die for a hundred years, then raised him up (again).
 He said: "How long didst thou tarry (thus)?"
 He said: (Perhaps) a day or part of a day."
 He said: "Nay, thou hast tarried thus a hundred years; but look at thy food and thy drink; they show no signs of age; and look at thy donkey: And that We may make of thee a sign unto the people, Look further at the bones, how We bring them together and clothe them with flesh."
 When this was shown clearly to him, he said: "I know that God hath power over all things."
 (Quran 2:259)